A man and a woman setting off in red kayaks on a river through a forested area.

 Learn about Social Security & Medicare

-• Your benefits may help you avoid dipping into other retirement investments to meet your basic living expenses.
+Your benefits can help you avoid dipping into other retirement investments to meet your basic living expenses.

-If you're going to keep working in any capacity, you'll need to factor in those plans in deciding when to collect Social Security.
+About 19% of Americans 65 and older are working, according to a recent survey,7 with many working part-time.
+If you're going to keep working in any capacity, it's important to factor in those plans in deciding when to collect Social Security.

 What if you change your mind?